wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 As waves, they come and go.
 As ocean, they are infinite and eternal.
 Know yourself as the ocean of beïng, the womb of all existence.
-These are all metaphors of course; the reälity is beyond description.
+These are all metaphors of course; the reality is beyond description.
 You can know it only by beïng it.

 **Q:**&ensp;Is the search for it worth the trouble?